Prakti/striptease/doc/installation.rst

 Installation procedure
 ----------------------

-Striptease can be installed using py:mod:`distutils`.
+Striptease can be installed using :py:mod:`distutils`.
 Run the following command::

   python setup.py install

 Unit Testing